Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

    - The fields array object contains a collection of objects that describe each attribute, including its name ('name'), datatype ('type') and a user friendly name ('alias').
 It includes all fields in the source feature layer of the scene service layer.
    - The attributeStorageInfo array contains a collection of objects that describes all attribute binary resources.
 It includes only fields the publisher chose to include as part of the scene cache during publishing time.

-   See the [attribute storage info model](../docs/1.6/attributeStorageInfo.cmn.md) for more details.
+   For more details, see the [attribute storage info model](../docs/1.6/attributeStorageInfo.cmn.md).

 1. A client application equipped with the list of available fields and the corresponding attribute-value-array metadata, can then fetch the attribute values by using the _key_ as part of the attributes REST request.
 Furthermore, it is capable of decoding the fetched _attribute_ resource based on the metadata as retrieved in step 1.